Some Quot schemes in tilted hearts and moduli spaces of stable pairs: Introduction

 The construction of Quot spaces hinges on the technical tools developed in \cite{AP06} and \cite{Pol07}, Quot spaces appear in \cite{Tod08} and \cite{BLMNPS19}, where the authors discuss representability and verify a valuative criterion for properness.
 We recall their results in Section \ref{sec_quot_spaces_collections} .
 Section \ref{sec_first_examples} describes some examples of Quot spaces on curves and surfaces, and illustrates properness of Quot spaces by computing explicit limits of families of sheaves. \\

 Quot spaces provide a very general working framework: Sections \ref{sec_Bradlow_pairs_on_curves} and \ref{sec_HL_pairs_as_quotients} reinterpret moduli spaces of stable pairs on curves and surfaces as examples of Quot spaces, they represent the bulk of this work.
-Section \ref{sec_Bradlow_pairs_on_curves} focuses on moduli spaces of \textit{Bradlow-Thaddeus-Bertram stable pairs} on a curve $C$, studied, for example, in \cite{Bra91,Th94,Be97}.
+Section \ref{sec_Bradlow_pairs_on_curves} focuses on moduli spaces of \textit{Bradlow pairs} on a curve $C$, first introduced in \cite{Bra91} (here, we will mostly follow the setup of Thaddeus \cite{Th94} and Bertram \cite{Be97}).
 These are pairs $(E,s)$, where $E$ is a rank 2 vector bundle on $C$ and $s\colon\sO_C\to E$ is a holomorphic section of $E$, satisfying a GIT-type stability condition with respect to a parameter $\sigma$.
-Their stability is related via the the Kobayashi-Hitchin correspondence to solvability of certain $\mathrm{PU}(2)$-monopole equations (see \cite{Dow00} and references therein).
-First, we interpret moduli spaces of BTB-stable pairs as Quot schemes.
+Their stability is related via the Kobayashi--Hitchin correspondence to solvability of the vortex equation \cite{Bra91,GP94}.

+In \cite{GP94}, the author shows that Bradlow's stability condition is equivalent to that of certain $\SL(2,\C)$-equivariant vector bundles on $C\times \pr 1$, and obtains a general construction of moduli spaces of pairs and an alternative proof to the above mentioned Kobayashi--Hitchin correspondence.
+The same technique is applied to the study of other objects such as holomorphic triples and chains in \cite{BGP96}.

+Here, we interpret moduli spaces of Bradlow pairs as Quot schemes.
 Then, we construct determinant line bundles on these Quot schemes, and study the birational geometry they induce (Section \ref{sec_determinant_bundles}).
 The results can be summarized as follows: